 The computer cannot receive or transmit data until the computer and applications are fully running.
-Thus, connection cannot be made on the first try.
 Turning an external modem off and then back on while the computer is off causes an initialization string that turns the system power on.

 Power Up On PCI Card [Disabled]